LinqConnect 3.0 with Fluent Mapping Support Is Available!

 - Unlike attribute mapping, fluent mapping does not modify entity classes, allowing them not to be persistence-aware.

-- Application code performs mapping, so mapping is always checked for errors during
+- Application code performs mapping, so mapping is always checked for errors during compilation.

 - Mapping can be easily modified at run-time.
 For example, different DBMS can be used for persistence depending on the application settings.

 Fluent mapping allows you to employ the Code First (Code Only) design approach and to get rid completely of designing models or writing XML mappings.

 Entity Developer Improvements

 LinqConnect does not limit the use of the fluent mapping to the Code First approach.
 If you want to use a legacy database, or you already have an existing model, there is no need to write the mapping code manually.
 Entity Developer includes Fluent mapping code generation templates, which allow you to utilize all the advantages of the fluent mapping together with benefits of visual model design and Model First/Database First design approaches.
 Design the model the way you like, and Entity Developer will generate both entity classes and the fluent mapping code for you.

 Entity Developer for LinqConnect fully supports the newly introduced enum types by providing a new Enum node in its Model Explorer window.
 For an easier use of this type, the application provides the drag-and-drop mechanism allowing to move enum types from the Model Explorer window on to the diagram's surface, and the Find in diagrams function that enables the user to easily locate enum types on the diagram.

 Properties of the Enum types as well as those of their members can be conveniently set and modified in the new Enum Type Editor, provided in this latest version.
 Subsequently, these properties are displayed in the Properties windows and can be edited directly in that window.